SirFooOfBar/RemoteMatrixPatchbay/README.md

 Install python3, python-aiohttp and python-jack from your package manager of choice.
 Then run `./main.py`, connect to localhost:8096 and it's off to the races.
 Alternatively you can install jack and aiohttp from pip with pip install -r requirements.txt

 # Connecting remotely
 run `HTTP_HOST=0.0.0.0 ./main.py` or `HTTP_HOST=:: ./main.py` to expose to your network.
-Security is not a concern, and to control access, please do so using nginx or whatever external tool suits you best.
+Security is not builtin, and to control access, please do so using nginx or whatever external tool suits you best.